Asymptotics of self-similar growth-fragmentation processes

-so the convergence~\eqref{Z1snd} cannot be strengthened. \end{rem} \begin{prf} Let $h>0$ be any fixed time mesh.
-It is plain from the branching property that~$\z*^{nh}$ corresponds to the individuals at generation $n\in\N$ of a branching random walk on~$\R$ whose offspring point process is distributed like~$\z*^h$.
+\begin{proof}[Proof of \cref{cor:A_Hamilton}] Let $h>0$ be any fixed time mesh.
+It is plain from the branching property that~$\BRWb^{nh}$ corresponds to the individuals at generation $n\in\NN$ of a branching random walk on~$\RR$ whose offspring point process is distributed like~$\BRWb^h$.
 On the one hand, there is

-On the other hand, with the notation $u_+\defeq\max(u,0)$ for any $u\in\R$ and
+On the other hand, with the notation $u_+\defeq\max(u,0)$ for any $u\in\RR$ and

-\cref{Lgamma} readily entails that
+\cref{pro:A_Euclid} readily entails that